MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Available PaaS services don't provide the required performance or level of control.
 - The workload requires operating system access, specific drivers, or network and system configurations.
 - The workload does not support running in containers.
-- Lack of support for third-party workloads.
+- Lack of  vendor support for third-party workloads.

 This section focuses on best usage of Azure Virtual Machines and associated services in order to maximize the reliability of the application platform.
 It highlights key aspects of the mission-critical design methodology, which transpose cloud-native and IaaS migration scenarios.